likaiucas/PolyFootNet/README.md

   </p>
 </div>

+## 0. News
+I am currently preparing for my PhD Qualification Exam (QE) at City University of Hong Kong, which runs until 5 August 2025.
+After the exam, I will fly directly to IGARSS 2025 in Brisbane, Australia, supported by an IGARSS 2025 travel grant.
+I will give two oral presentations on OBM, the precursor to PolyFootNet, and I warmly invite you all to attend and ask questions.
+Once IGARSS and a short trip around Australia are over, I will finalize and release the open‑source code and model weights for PolyFootNet.
+See you in IGARSS 2025.

+Time 1: 13:15 - 14:30 6th Aug, 2025.
+Plaza: Room P5, 3MT Final Round.
+(Come and Vote!)
+Time 2: 10:30 - 10:45 8th Aug, 2025.
+Mezzanine: Room M2.

 ## 1. Paper Contributions
 1. Proposed the first polygonal building footprint extraction (BFE) network for the off-nadir scenery.
 2. Explored the multiple solutions to Building Footprint Extraction (BFE) problems.